-GSWC is working as quickly as possible to bring the South Shore/Crescent Bay Water System into full compliance with all federal and state quality standards established to protect the public's health and safety.
-GSWC is seeking grant funding to install new water mains, services, and meters, and to provide a new source of clean drinking water.
-GSWC provides bottled water for drinking purposes.
+GSWC proudly reports that the water delivered to your tap meets all federal and state quality standards established to protect the public's health and safety.

 This report provides information regarding local water supply sources, testing, and the steps GSWC takes to ensure our water complies with the strictest standards set by the United States Environmental Protection Agency (USEPA), State Water Resources Control Board's Division of Drinking Water (DDW), and California Public Utilities Commission (CPUC).